 - This option fills the slide background with the content of the Clipboard.
 If nothing is copied to the Clipboard, this button will be grayed out.

-- This bring up the Insert Pictures dialog box, as shown in Figure 6.
-Within this dialog box, you'll find online picture service providers listed, such as Bing Image Search, Facebook, Flickr, and from your OneDrive account.
+- This brings up the Insert Pictures dialog box, as shown in Figure 6.
+Within this dialog box, you'll find online picture service providers such as Bing Image Search listed, and also your OneDrive account.
 Other than these three services you can add pictures from your Facebook and Flickr accounts, but only after you connect to these accounts from within PowerPoint.
-Learn more in our Insert Online Pictures in PowerPoint 2013 for Windows tutorial.
+Learn more in our Insert Online Pictures in PowerPoint 2016 for Windows tutorial.

 Figure 6: Insert Pictures dialog box with online picture services listed